Aindrila Mukhopadhyay, a dark-haired person wearing a white jacket, poses for a headshot in the lab.

 Diatoms do so much for us already – they’re the base of the oceans’ food chains and take up 20% of the planet’s carbon dioxide through photosynthesis.
 But biologist Setsuko Wakao thinks they’d be great at another job too: acting as tiny sponges to store toxic or useful metals using the molecule structure of their gorgeous shells.

+A computer screen floating in front of a supercomputing facility with a virus and bacteria coming out of the top.
+A large root system connects the computer with dirt floor full of soil organisms.
 Microscope illustration shining a light on proteins.
 Construction on the BioEPIC building.
-A vial containing brightly colored shapes representing molecules sits on a beige surface next to empty blue vials Charlie Koven conducting fieldwork outdoors.
+Charlie Koven conducting fieldwork outdoors.
 Closeup shot of sorghum with a bee nearby.
 View of Earth from space.